 - Modern Flutter Plugin Development covers recent enhancements to Flutter’s plugin support.

 - A codelab that walks you through building a desktop app that integrates the GitHub GraphQL API with your Flutter app.

 You can run the following samples as desktop apps, as well as download and inspect the source code to learn more about Flutter desktop support.

 - A samples project hosted on GitHub to help developers evaluate and use Flutter.
 The Gallery consists of a collection of Material design widgets, behaviors, and vignettes implemented with Flutter.
 You can clone the project and run Gallery as a desktop app by following the instructions provided in the README.

 - Photo Search app

-- A sample app built as a desktop application (for both macOS and Linux) that uses the following desktop-supported plugins:
+- A sample app built as a desktop application that uses the following desktop-supported plugins: